vrk-kpa/suomifi-ui-components/src/core/Modal/Modal/Modal.md

 ### Modal with onClose and onOpen focus set

-By default, Modal will focus the first focusable element inside the modal when opened and return the focus to where it was before opening the modal.
+By default, initial focus will be in the modal title.
+When closed, focus will return to where it was before opening.

 _focusOnOpenRef_ and _focusOnCloseRef_ props can be used to change this behaviour.

+NOTE: **use with caution** as screen reader users may get confused if initial focus is not in the beginning of modal or if focus does not return to where it was before opening the modal.

 ```js
 import { useState, useRef } from 'react';